Fred Kudjo Kuwornu: Career

-Inside Buffalo was also presented, among others, at the Pan African Film Festival in Los Angeles, Texas Black Film Festival in Dallas, African Diaspora Film Festival in New York, Atlanta Black DocuFest, Mid-Atlantic Black Film Festival, Black Harvest Chicago Film and Series, Sidewalk Moving Pictures Film Festival.

-In 2011, Kuwornu became a civil right activist for the so-called "Second Generation Italians" – children of immigrants born in Italy but who, because of the Ius Sanguinis law, are not allowed to automatically earn citizenship until they are 18.
-His 2018 film 18 Ius Soli deals with multiculturalism in Italy and the immigrants born and raised in Italy but are not yet Italian citizens.
-The film later became one of the first documentaries for social change produced and distributed in Italy which later won the 2012 Ilaria Alpi prize.
-With the help of an independent and self-created platform, between 2012 and 2106 18 Ius Soli was shown in Italy more than 800 times, at events hosted by cultural associations, schools, universities, and towns, hence fostering the debate on citizenship for children of immigrants, including writer Roberto Saviano, who praised 18 Ius Soli as a unique testimony of the events.
-It was also shown abroad, especially in the US, inserting itself in the heated discussions about Global Immigration.
+In 2011, Kuwornu became a civil rights activist for the so-called "Second Generation Italians" – children of immigrants born in Italy but who, because of the Ius Sanguinis law, are not allowed to earn citizenship automatically until they are 18 years old.
+His 2018 film 18 Ius Soli deals with multiculturalism in Italy and the children of immigrants who are born and raised in Italy but not yet granted Italian citizenship.
+The film later became one of the first documentaries for social change produced and distributed in Italy.
+Later the film won the 2012 Ilaria Alpi prize.
+With the help of an independent and self-created platform, between 2012 and 2106 18 Ius Soli was shown in Italy more than 800 times, at events hosted by cultural associations, schools, universities, and towns, hence fostering the debate on citizenship for the native-born children of immigrants, including writer Roberto Saviano, who praised 18 Ius Soli as a unique testimony of the events.
+The film also was shown abroad, especially in the USA, inserting itself into heated discussions about global immigration there.

 In 2013, Kuwornu moved his production company, Do the Right Films, to Brooklyn.
-Here, in 2016, he produced Blaxploitalian, another documentary for social change this time focusing on media representation.
-In this work, Kuwornu uncovers the hidden story of African, African-American and Caribbean actors in Italian cinema.
+There, in 2016, he produced Blaxploitalian, another documentary for social change, this time focusing on media representation.
+In this work, Kuwornu documented the history of African, African-American, and Caribbean actors in Italian cinema.
 It starts with the 1915 silent film Salambò, continues with Neorealism and the 1970s cinema, to reach the contemporary age.
-Partially inspired by his own experiences as a cinema viewer, Kuwornu's intention with this work was to give voice to actors who had historically been reduced to silence and to stereotypes (according to which ethnic actors are only given roles as illegal immigrants, drug dealers, prostitutes, cleaning ladies, etc).
-Among the interviews, there are former Miss Italia Denny Mendez, the Dominican female actor Iris Peynado, and the African-American Harold Bradley and Fred Williamson, an icon of "Blaxploitation."
+Partially inspired by his own experiences as a cinema viewer, Kuwornu's intention with this work was to give voice to actors who had been reduced historically to silence and to stereotypes created when ethnic actors are only given roles as illegal immigrants, drug dealers, prostitutes, cleaning ladies, etc. Among the interviews in the documentary, there are those of former Miss Italia Denny Mendez, the Dominican actress Iris Peynado, the African-American Harold Bradley, and an icon for "Blaxploitation", Fred Williamson.

-The documentary became part of the campaign #DiversityMediaMatters, initiated by Kuwornu and aimed at promoting diversity in the global film and TV industries, which Idris Elba, Will Smith and Spike Lee raised addressed the following year.
-Commenting on Blaxploitalian, Sheril D. Antonio, Dean of the NYU Tisch School of the Arts said: "“Blaxploitalian is such an important work.
+The documentary became part of the campaign #DiversityMediaMatters, initiated by Kuwornu and aimed at promoting diversity in the global film and television industries, which would be raised and addressed the following year by Idris Elba, Will Smith, and Spike Lee.
+Commenting on Blaxploitalian, Sheril D. Antonio, dean of the NYU Tisch School of the Arts said: "Blaxploitalian is such an important work.
 It continues the conversation about Blacks in the west.
 It joins forces with W.E.B.
-DuBois (Double Consciousness); Paul Gilroy (Black Atlantic); Stuart Hall and many other scholars and filmmaker who speak about “Black being both inside and outside the West.”
+DuBois (Double Consciousness); Paul Gilroy (Black Atlantic); Stuart Hall and many other scholars and filmmaker who speak about 'Black being both inside and outside the West'.”